ErichStyger/MetaClockClock/Firmware/tinyK22_Master/readme.txt

 - new intermezzo: ring, clock in the middle, then wave with clock
 - new round clock: center, 12 around it
 - reduce stepper backlash?
+- add letters to 4x5 font
+- intermezzo with month (JAN 2021) with larger font